IshanKunkolikar/Extract_voter_rolls/README.md

-Use the convert_csv.py and new.py files to create a translated header and body csv.
+Use the convert_csv.py and new.py files to create a translated header and body csv.<br />
-Run the merge.py to merge and create the final csv.
+Run the merge.py to merge and create the final csv.<br />
-The final csv contains Village name, Gram Panchayat Name, Block Name, part number, names, father/husband name, age, household number
+The final csv contains Village name, Gram Panchayat <br />
+Name, Block Name, part number, names, father/husband name, age, household number<br />

 Example voter rolls: